iitmbsc-student-projects/gate-da/linear_algebra/bank/question-035.md

 ::: {.callout-note title="Solution" collapse=true}

-We can multiply the two matrices as though the entries were scalars.
+We can multiply the two block matrices as though the entries were scalars.

 :::